New York, New York

 15 available spaces

-We invite you to join Momenta on this unique workshop in the “city that never sleeps”.
+We invite you to join Momenta on this unique workshop in a city that needs the story of its nonprofit’s strength and resiliency told.
 As you volunteer your time and skills to document your nonprofit assignment’s tremendous hard work and resilience, you will become a vital part of in helping each and every nonprofit client on their path to a successful future.
 You, in turn, will walk away with a successful photo package to use in your portfolio to market yourself to other nonprofits clients and collaborators.

 At Momenta, we believe in the power of photography as a force of change.
 If you’ve never been on a workshop with us before, we recommend you visit our popular 5 Questions With... series of interviews with our alumni here.
 You will come to learn about the #MomentaFamily and the amazing experiences of those who came before you.